October 7-15 Road Trip: Montreal, Toronto, & Niagara Falls

 Oatmeal cookies:

-2 cups oat grouts, sprouted (well,after 3 days mine were just soaked, they never sprouted)
+Combine in a food processor:2 cups oat grouts, sprouted (well,after 3 days mine were just soaked, they never sprouted)

 2-3 Tbs agave syrup